hydridecollective/fakeSSH/README.md

+**note: these might be outdated, will probably update at some point**
 # fakeSSH
 A Docker image running an SSH server, without access to host resources.
 Great for testing, honeypots, or for other purposes.